Diorla/trip-planner/README.md

 - It will enable them to sign in
 - It will be also some sort ads or welcome to the webpage

-## Drawer

-- This is the primary navigation for the webpage
-- It will be accessible via the menu or hamburger sign
-- It will lead to the following pages
-  - Home page
-  - Explore
-  - History
-  - Saved city
-  - Planned trips
-  - Logout button

 ## Home page

 - Basic profile of the user